 Unix Epoch Dates

 Some datatable information fields include creation dates in unix epoch format.
 This will just look like a string of random numbers.
-Luckily, there’s a quick way to fix that, either through Grow’s table date format function in the edit metric screen, or with a relatively simple SQL query.
+Luckily, there is a quick way to fix that, either through the table date format function in the edit metric screen in Grow, or with a relatively simple SQL query.

 How can I make sure my data is secure?